tock/tock/boards/opentitan/README.md

 make -C sw/host/spiflash clean all
 ```

-Export the `OPENTITAN_TREE` enviroment variable to point to the OpenTitan tree.
+Export the `OPENTITAN_TREE` environment variable to point to the OpenTitan tree.

 ```shell
 export OPENTITAN_TREE=/home/opentitan/